Well, even in an off-day, things are bustling around here.

 We've got an injured player coming back, some trade deadline chatter, more fuel for the visor debate, and something called the Minnesota High School Tourney.

 I don't really have all that much to say that I don't say later on.
-So let's get on with it.
+So let's

 Playoff Bubble Today